leloykun/leloykun.github.io/content/ponder/steepest-descent-finsler-dual-ascent/index.md

 #### 3.1.1.
 Scales and the projection-projection heuristic

-First, notice that scaling $L$ in Equation (2) by some positive constant $c > 0$ yields the same tangent set and therefore the same update rules for the primal and dual variables, except for $L^*$ being scaled as well.
+First, notice that scaling $L$ in Equation $\eqref{eq:tangentset}$ by some positive constant $c > 0$ yields the same tangent set and therefore the same update rules for the primal and dual variables, except for $L^*$ being scaled as well.
 And so, we have an infinite degree of freedom in choosing $L$.
 Here we argue that it is most natural to choose scales such that,
 $$L L^* = I.$$

 This is because, under a certain initialization strategy, one step of dual ascent is equivalent to one step of the projection-projection heuristic that we have previously shown in [Heuristic Solutions for Steepest Descent on the Stiefel Manifold](../steepest-descent-stiefel/) to be optimal in some cases (and arguably already close-to-optimal in most cases).

-To see this, note that the orthogonal projection onto the tangent set $T_{W_t}\mathcal{M}$ given by Equation (2) is as follows,
+To see this, note that the orthogonal projection onto the tangent set $T_{W_t}\mathcal{M}$ given by Equation $\eqref{eq:tangentset}$ is as follows,
 $$\begin{equation} \texttt{proj}_{T_{W_t}\mathcal{M}}(X) = X - L^*\texttt{proj}^{L L^*}_{K^*}(LX) \end{equation}$$
 where $\texttt{proj}^{L L^*}_{K^*}$ is the projection onto $K^*$ under the inner product induced by $L L^*$.
 And if $L L^* = I$, then $\texttt{proj}^{L L^*}_{K^*} = \texttt{proj}_{K^*}$ which is often what we already have.
 We will discuss the proof in more detail in a future blog post, but in short, it follows from solving the orthogonal projection problem via Lagrangian optimization and the Moreau decomposition.